 77% Private rental

 10% Community housing

-The People's Project does not own or have access to a supply of housing.
+The People's Project does not own a supply of housing.
 As a Housing First service, our role is to work with chronically homeless people to find a home and support them to then be a successful tenant.
 We work with public, private and community landlords to find rental properties for clients to live in.
 In Tauranga, finding housing is by far our biggest challenge.
 All the people we are working with would move into a home today if the housing was available.
 Many clients qualify for and are on the register for public housing (Kāinga Ora, formerly Housing New Zealand) but demand for public housing in Tauranga is incredibly high and the number of public housing spaces available in the city has not kept up with demand.
 That's why private landlords are an incredibly important partner for our service.
 We sincerely thank the Tauranga landlords who are supporting The People's Project.
 Currently more than three-quarters of the housing stock we have helped source for our clients is from the private rental market.
 The remaining homes are provided by Kāinga Ora and community housing providers such as LinkPeople and Accessible Properties.